Top Tips for Ferry Travel in Greece with Kids

 Athens Piraeus Port Passenger Waiting Area

-The passenger waiting area in Piraeus port in Athens – slightly uncomfortable in the summer heat
+The passenger waiting area in Piraeus port (Athens) – slightly uncomfortable in the blistering heat

 HOW TO BOOK YOUR BOAT

-Ferryhopper has the most user-friendly online booking platform we have seen.
+Ferryhopper has a user-friendly online booking platform we like.
 Prices on all search engine databases we have used are the same or insignificantly different.
-On a recent booking, it even included an early bird refundable discount advertised on the main shipper’s website.

 QUICK TIPS